Note:

 system_components -> stars -> kinematics -> <kinematics name> --> binfile

-which take values of the appropriate filenames.
+which take as values the relevant filenames.
 You are free to give these files whatever name you like, as long as it is specified in the configuration file.

 [7]: